MasterChief-kun/mangadex-to-paperback/README.md

-#Description
+# Description
-Tool to convert mangaDex library to tachiyomi importable backup.
+Tool to convert mangaDex library to paperback importable backup.